briis/unifiprotect/README.md

 This repo is now **deprecated** in favor of the Home Assistant core version.
 This repo will be archived and removed from HACS after the 2022.4 release of Home Assistant.

+### Reporting Issues

+Issues have been disabled for the repo.
+If you have an issue you would like to report for the `unifiprotect` ingtegration, please make you are running the HA core version of the integration provided by 2022.2.0 or new and then report your issue on the [HA core repo](https://github.com/home-assistant/core/issues/new/choose).

+If you would still like to discuss the HACS version of the `unifiprotect` integration, feel free to use the [dicussions section](https://github.com/briis/unifiprotect/discussions) or the [HA Community forums thread](https://community.home-assistant.io/t/custom-component-unifi-protect/158041/865).

 ### Migration to HA Core Version Steps

 If you have Smart Sensor devices and you are **not** running `0.12.0-beta10` or newer, it is recommended you just delete your UniFi Protect integration config and re-add it.
 If you do not have Smart Sensor devices, you can migrate to the Home Assistant core version by following the steps below: